-You can use Microsoft Dynamics Lifecycle Services (LCS) to request a refresh of the database for Microsoft Dynamics 365 for Finance and Operations to a sandbox user acceptance testing (UAT) environment.
-A database refresh lets you copy the transactional database of your production environment into the target, sandbox UAT environment.
-This process includes copying the Financial Reporting database.
+You can use Microsoft Dynamics Lifecycle Services (LCS) to perform a refresh of the database for Dynamics 365 for Finance and Operations to a sandbox user acceptance testing (UAT) environment.
+A database refresh lets you copy the transactional and financial reporting databases of your production environment into the target, sandbox UAT environment.
 If you have another sandbox environment, you can also copy the databases from that environment to your target, sandbox UAT environment.

 Copying production data to your sandbox environment for the purpose of production reporting is not supported.